HEPCompSim/DCSim/README.md

 }
 ```
 It is also possible to give a list of workload configuration files and configure more than one workload per file, which enables to simulate the execution of multiple sets of workloads in the same simulation run.
-Example configurations covering different workload-types is given in `data/workload-configs/`.
+Example configurations covering different workload-types are given in `data/workload-configs/`.

-The dataset configuration file must contain location of the data, number of files in the dataset and file size, defined as a distribution.
+The dataset configuration file must contain locations of the data, number of files in the dataset and file sizes, defined via a probability distribution.
 An example for a dataset mixing would be, e.g.:

 ```json